-Kenneth J. Gergen is a Senior Research Professor in Psychology at Swarthmore College, and the President of the Taos Institute.
-He received his BA from Yale University in 1957 and after two years of military service, went on to his PhD from Duke University in 1963.
-Gergen served as an Assistant Professor at Harvard University from 1963-1968, after which he took a position as Chair of the Department off Psychology at Swarthmore College.
+Professor Kenneth J. Gergen is a Senior Fellow at the GHFP.
+He a Senior Research Professor in Psychology at Swarthmore College, and the President of the Taos Institute.
+Upon receiving his PhD from Duke University, Gergen served as an Assistant Professor at Harvard University, after which he took a position as Chair of the Department off Psychology at Swarthmore College.
 He has also served as a visiting professor at the Sorbonne, Heidelberg University, Kyoto University, Marburg University, Trento University, Ritsumaikon University, and as a Senior Research Scientist at the Eastern Pennsylvania Psychiatric Institute.

 Prof Ivor Goodson is a Visiting Research Fellow at the GHFP.
 He is also Professor of Learning Theory at he University of Brighton, and Joss Owen Visiting Professor at the University of Plymouth.
 He is the Founding editor of the Journal of Education Policy.
 Ivor has spent the last 30 years researching, thinking and writing about some of the key and enduring issues in education and has contributed over 50 books and 600 articles to the field.
 Ivor was recently given the Michael Huberman award at the American Educational Research Association for his work on teachers’ lives; he has just been given an Honorary Doctorate by the University of Gothenburg and made a Laureate of the Phi-Delta-Kappa Society in the USA.

-Dr Livingston Armytage is a Visiting Research Fellow at the GHFP.
+Dr Livingston Armytage is a Research Associate at the GHFP.
 He is also adjunct professor of law, University of Sydney.
 With over thirty years’ experience directing programs of justice reform, judicial development and civil litigation, Livingston has been a Senior counsel, project director, team leader and technical specialist on ADB, AusAID, United Nations, World Bank and USAID projects in many countries.
 His expertise includes policy formulation, strategic planning, project design, program direction and management, need assessment, training, performance monitoring and evaluation.
-He has published widely and his most recent monograph “Reforming Justice” is in press with Cambridge University Press (April, 2012).
+He has published widely and his most recent monograph “Reforming Justice” (Cambridge University Press).